Click on the cover to see more…………………

 On April 9th 2014 I came across an interesting Cortinarius on the west bank of the mixed pond on Hampstead Heath.
 I was there continuing a survey (carried over from 2013) for CoL around the Hampstead and Highgate pond chains.

-The Cortinarius, following much research, communication and help from fellow Field Mycologists, was confirmed as Cortinarius irregularis, a species new to Britain.
-During the research into identifying this species I made contact with French mycologist Jacques Melot, little did I know that it was he who published the neotype for Cortinarius irregularis having previously published C. paruraceus now synonymous with C. irregularis.
+The Cortinarius, following much research, communication and help from fellow Field Mycologists, was finally confirmed as Cortinarius nolaneiformis, a species new to Britain.
+During the research into identifying this species I made contact with French mycologist Jacques Melot, little did I know that it was he who published the neotype for a species called Cortinarius irregularis having previously published C. paruraceus now synonymous with C. irregularis.
 Jacques recognised my collection as C. irregularis pretty much straight away.
 The spore range is surprisingly broad, the spores shown below represent the lowest range.
+However, due to the lack of forthcoming material for the type of C. irregularis this species is currently regarded as a Nomen Dubium.
+As a result, C. nolaneiformis has been combined as a new species by Finnish Mycologist, Balint Dima with whom I communicated regarding my collection.

 Details on the Collection